-- Represented Eli Lilly and Company at multiple trials and in the Federal Circuit in its defense of a patent covering the blockbuster anti-cancer drug ALIMTA.®
+- Counsel for Eli Lilly and Company at multiple trials and in the Federal Circuit in its defense of a patent covering the blockbuster anti-cancer drug ALIMTA.®

-- Represented Bayer in the district court and Federal Circuit in a patent suit filed by Biogen relating to recombinant DNA technology, as well as in a related ex parte reexamination proceeding.
+- Counsel for Bayer in the district court and Federal Circuit in a patent suit filed by Biogen relating to recombinant DNA technology, as well as in a related ex parte reexamination proceeding.

-- Represented Petroleum Geo-Services, including as arguing counsel before the PTAB, in multiple inter partes review proceedings relating to seismic surveying technology.
+- Counsel for Petroleum Geo-Services, including as arguing counsel before the PTAB, in multiple inter partes review proceedings relating to seismic surveying technology.

-- Represented Alcon at trial and on appeal in multiple Hatch-Waxman patent litigations and a Federal Circuit appeal relating to ophthalmic pharmaceutical products.
+- Counsel Alcon at trial and on appeal in multiple Hatch-Waxman patent litigations and a Federal Circuit appeal relating to ophthalmic pharmaceutical products.

 - Represented a major computer company in trade secret litigation regarding software for processing Big Data.